bjvelarde/react-todos/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Before running the app, copy the .env-SAMPLE file as .env.

 ## Available Scripts